gregnrobinson/k6x/README.md

 - [Docker Engine](https://https://docs.docker.com/engine/install/)
 - [yq](https://mikefarah.gitbook.io/yq/) *Used for updating the Cloudbuild settings from the settings.yaml file*

+## Create a Service Account

+Create and copy your GCP Service Account JSON Key file within the `./config/creds/` directory.
+K6x will detect it automatically find it and inject it into the container at runtime.
+No credentials are permenantly stored within the k6x image.
+All `.json` files are ignored by Git by default.

+Either assign the `Editor` role to the Service Account or use only the required roles to satisfy the requirements for k6.
 ## Edit `settings.yaml`

 Example settings.json